-- 1. Use, possession, manufacturing, distribution, or sale of marijuana, heroin, narcotics, or any other controlled substance which is prohibited by law.
-Intentionally or recklessly inhaling or ingesting substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a student's mental state is also prohibited. - 2.
-Use of a prescription drug if the prescription was not issued to the student, or the distribution or sale of a prescription drug to a person to whom the prescription was not originally issued. - 3.
-Possession of drug paraphernalia including but not limited to bongs or glass pipes. - (i) Alcohol Beverages Violations.
+1. Use, possession, manufacturing, distribution, or sale of marijuana, heroin, narcotics, or any other controlled substance which is prohibited by law.
+Intentionally or recklessly inhaling or ingesting substances (e.g., nitrous oxide, glue, paint, etc.) that will alter a student's mental state is also prohibited.

+2. Use of a prescription drug if the prescription was not issued to the student, or the distribution or sale of a prescription drug to a person to whom the prescription was not originally issued.

+3. Possession of drug paraphernalia including but not limited to bongs or glass pipes.

+(i) Alcohol Beverages Violations.

+1. Under-age possession or consumption.
+Possession or consumption of alcoholic beverages by a student before his or her twenty-first birthday.

+2. Public intoxication.
+Appearing at a University activity or on the University campus in a state of intoxication.

+3. Driving under the influence of alcohol or other substance.
+Operation of a motor vehicle while impaired or with a blood alcohol or breath alcohol level at or above the applicable legal limit (which is .08 or above as of July 1, 2008).

+4. Distribution or sale of alcoholic beverage.
+Distribution or sale of an alcoholic beverage to any person before his or her twenty-first birthday.

+5. Possession of common source containers.
+Unless explicitly approved by the Division of Student Affairs for a particular occasion, possession or use of kegs, mini kegs, beer balls or other common source containers of alcoholic beverages such as trash cans, tubs or similar containers of alcohol, when such possession or use occurs on campus, in the housing of any University of Florida organization or group, or in connection with a University activity.

-- 1. Under-age possession or consumption.
-Possession or consumption of alcoholic beverages by a student who has not passed his or her twenty-first birthday. - 2.
-Public intoxication.
-Appearing at a university activity or on the university campus in a state of intoxication. - 3.
-Driving under the influence of alcohol or other substance.
-Operation of a motor vehicle while impaired or with a blood alcohol or breath alcohol level at or above the applicable legal limit (which is .08 or above as of July 1, 2008). - 4.
-Distribution or sale of alcoholic beverage.
-Distribution or sale of an alcoholic beverage to any person who has not passed his or her twenty-first birthday. - 5.
-Possession of common source containers.
-Possession or use of kegs, mini kegs, beer balls or other common source containers of alcohol. - 6.
-Excessive rapid consumption.
-Regardless of age of those involved, facilitating, arranging, or participating in any extreme alcohol consumption activity that constitutes, facilitates, or encourages competitive, rapid or excessive consumption of alcohol.
-Examples of such prohibited extreme activities include, without limitation, keg tipping, alcohol luges, and drinking games. - 7.
-Any other violation of the Alcoholic Beverages Regulation, Regulation 6C1-2.019. - (j) Conduct Disruptive to the University Community.
+6. Excessive rapid consumption.
+Regardless of age of those involved, facilitating, arranging, or participating in any extreme alcohol consumption activity that constitutes, facilitates, or encourages competitive, rapid or excessive consumption of alcohol when such activity occurs on campus, in the housing of any University of Florida organization or group, or in connection with a University activity.
+Examples of such prohibited extreme activities include, without limitation, keg standing, alcohol luges, and drinking games.

+Any other violation of the Alcoholic Beverages Regulation, University of Florida Regulation 6C1-2.019.

+(j) Conduct Disruptive to the University Community.
 Conduct that is disruptive to the University's educational objectives, to its operations, or to its officials, staff, and faculty in the performance of their work, or to any other aspect of its mission.
 Disruptive conduct includes, but is not limited to: